 Collective trusts: The fair values of participation units held in collective trusts are based on their net asset values, as reported by the managers of the collective trusts and as supported by the unit prices of actual purchase and sale transactions occurring as of or close to the financial statement date (level 2 inputs).
 The investment objectives and underlying investments of the collective trusts vary.
 Holdings include, but are not limited to, domestic and international equities; corporate bonds, government bonds, agency bonds, asset-backed and mortgage-backed securities; mutual funds, or a blend of all of these securities.
+The investments provide daily redemptions by the Plan with no advance notice requirements, and has redemption prices that are determined by the fund's net asset value per unit.

-Investment contracts: The fair value of traditional guaranteed investment contracts ("GICs") is calculated using the income approach by discounting the contractual cash flows based on current yields of similar instruments with comparable durations (level 3 inputs).
-The fair value of each synthetic GIC contract is calculated based on the fair value of the investments underlying the contract (level 1 and 2 inputs).
+Investment contracts: The fair value of each synthetic guaranteed investment contract ("GIC") is calculated based on the fair value of the investments underlying the contract (level 1 and 2 inputs).
 The fair value of each synthetic GIC wrapper is calculated using the replacement cost approach by discounting the difference between the indicative replacement cost and the current annual fee multiplied by the notional dollar amount of the contract based on the appropriate published Bloomberg credit curve, as of December 31 (level 3 inputs).
-The net purchases, sales, issuances and settlements for synthetic GIC wrappers during 2009 were (\$132,000).
+The net unrealized gains and losses for synthetic GIC wrappers during 2010 were \$526,000.